 AV Mazzega Amber Glass Pendant Lamp

-Materials: Brass frame.
+Materials: Conical lampshade with a brass frame.
 Brass rod, canopy and some brass parts.
+Ornamental brass screws.
+Brass chain.
+Conical brass canopy.
 3 crystal hand blown embossed Murano glass plates.
-The glass plates are amber/dark orange and transparent coloured.
+Made in amber, dark orange and transparent clear glass.

 Chain Length: 110 cm / 43.30”